smallcloudai/refact/docs/src/content/docs/supported-models.md

 - Qwen2.5-Coder-1.5B

-## BYOK (Bring your own key)
+## Configure Providers (BYOK)

-Refact.ai gives flexibility to connect your API key and use any external LLM like Gemini, Grok, OpenAI, Deepseek, and others.
-Read the guide in our [BYOK Documentation](https://docs.refact.ai/byok/).
+Refact.ai gives you the flexibility to connect your own API key and use external LLMs like Gemini, Grok, OpenAI, DeepSeek, and others.
+For a step-by-step guide, see the [Configure Providers (BYOK) documentation](/byok/).

 ## Self-Hosted Version